The Oresteia Tickets

 The Oresteia in London

 The ancient text of Aeschylus’s The Oresteia comes to the Bridge Theatre in a radical reimagining by the acclaimed Australian theatre, opera and film director Simon Stone.
 Situated near Tower Bridge, this play will be significantly and cathartically relevant for audiences heading to experience this classic work, which will be transformed into something new this summer.
+Read our 5-star The Oresteia review and book your tickets today!

-What Is The Play The Oresteia About?
+What Is the Play The Oresteia About?

 This new production of The Oresteia at the Bridge Theatre follows a family haunted by their role in an unjust war.
 As the painful burden of inherited trauma and inter-generational conflict becomes more intense, the family spirals into a powerful vortex of violence.